+Retention of study participants is the primary focus of activity following enrollment in the WHI Extension Study.
 Retention activities in the Extension Study consist of collecting the annual data forms and tracking hard to find and lost participants.
-Strategies and procedures to assure a participant's retention and identification with WHI must be used throughout the course of the study, from the consent to the last follow-up contact.
-Below is a list of retention enhancement methods; some are implemented on a study-wide basis (e.g., the newsletter), and some are recommended strategies for RC use (personal information updates).
+Strategies and procedures to assure a participant's retention and identification with WHI must be used throughout the course of the study, from the initial consent to the last follow-up contact.
+Below is a list of retention enhancement methods; some are implemented on a study-wide basis (e.g., the newsletter), and some are recommended strategies for FC use (personal information updates).